 One of the beauties of plums and apples, is that they blend with almost all flavours of spices.
 We tend to add ground cinnamon or fresh ginger, depending on what we have to hand.
 Don’t get us wrong, they result in totally different flavours, but both are tasty in their own way.

-Spiced Plum Smoothie Ingredients
+Plum Smoothie Ingredients & Instructions

 - ½ teaspoon cinnamon or ¼ teaspoon ground ginger (or ½ cm of fresh root ginger)

-Remove the stones from the plums and core from the apple.
+Directions – remove the stones from the plums and core from the apple.
 Blend with your choice of spice, adding a little water if needed.

-Spiced Plum Smoothie Remix Ideas
+Alternative Plum Smoothie Ideas